 Differences Between Pin vs Pinless Moisture Meters

-When looking for accurate wood moisture meters, you’ll immediately run into two different styles: pin vs pinless moisture meter.
+When looking for accurate wood moisture meters, you’ll immediately run into two different styles: pin vs pinless moisture meters.
 Which is the better addition to your tool belt?
 There are some basic differences that you should understand before you buy.

 Orion 950 measuring wood moisture

-1. How Moisture Meters Work
+How Does a Moisture Meter Work

-2. Electromagnetic Sensor Pad vs. Pins
+Electromagnetic Sensor Pad vs. Pins

 The difference between a pin and a pinless moisture meter rests in the underlying technology.